perfsonar/docs/release_candidates/4.1b1/_sources/install_debian.txt

   * ARMv7 and up (armhf)
   * ARM64 (arm64) (only for Debian 8/9)

-* **Operating System:**  Any system running a Debian 7, Debian 8, Debian 9, Ubuntu 14 or Ubuntu 16 server OS is supported.
-Other Debian flavours derived from Debian 7/8/9 or Ubuntu 14/16 might work too but are not officially supported.
+* **Operating System:**  Any system running a Debian 8, Debian 9, Ubuntu 14 or Ubuntu 16 server OS is supported.
+Other Debian flavours derived from Debian 8/9 or Ubuntu 14/16 might work too but are not officially supported.

 * See :doc:`install_hardware` for hardware requirements and more.